hard-software-au/juLinear.jl/docs/src/index.md

 For any questions or contributions, please refer to the project's [GitHub repository](https://github.com/your_username/your_project).

-This is a code repository of HARDsoftware
+This is a code repository of HARD software

 ![HARDsoftware](hslogo_presentation.png)